NicholasBear-Tech/Bears-Tech/Tools/Purview Sensitivity Labels Workbook/README.md

 - Data Loss Prevention (DLP)

     This template is meant to be for planning and deploying Sensitivity Labels, meaning that the DLP options are mostly text filled in and do not have all/most options like the other tabs since there are too many options to plan out in a nice manner for planning.
 It does have every section but not all options.
 This area is to plan out what DLP policies will be using Sensitivity Labels.
 I guess you could plan out the ones that don't have them as well since they're mostly filled in.

+- Search

+    This is to search any Label and or Policies to view what their settings are without jumping through the tabs to see.

 ## Explanation of the informational Section